matt-powelldev2784/matt-powelldev2784/readme.md

 # Matthew Powell

-I’m a highly motivated software developer, with experience in JavaScript, React, Redux, React Testing Library, NextJs, TypeScript, NodeJS and GIT.
+Software developer, with a passion for all things JavaScript.
 Dedicated to writing clean, reusable code, and passionate about problem-solving and continuous learning.
-I'm have completed a web development bootcamp with Founders and Coders.
-I am seeking a career transition into software development from a background in production management.
+Possessing a strong technical skillset, including expertise in React, TypeScript, and NodeJS.

 <img
 src="./js_icon.png"/>&nbsp;&nbsp;<img src="./react_icon.png"/>&nbsp;&nbsp;<img